 Will email filters and subscribers immediately recognize me?

-Domain names, from addresses, and templates or styles should stay very clear from email to email.
+Sender domains, from addresses, and templates or styles should stay very clear from email to email.
 This helps both filters and humans establish who you are.
 Your branding creates a track record of trust.
 If people were receptive to your emails in the past, consistent branding will get you better filtering results.

-Have I made a great first impression yet?
+Have I made a good first impression?

 Is my email focused on charming my subscribers, rather than “blasting” ’em?

 Remind readers of your existing relationship and then build on that rapport.
 Write emails in a conversational style, similar to how you’d address a friend or colleague.
 Hard-sell tactics invite complaints and suspicion with both filters and humans.
 That said, don’t go out of your way to hide that you’re sending a bulk email.
 Spam filters can tell if you’re sending the same piece of mail to many people.

 Here are a few content tips, keep in mind, the subject title is particularly sensitive.

 – In general, it’s a good idea to avoid hard-sell catchphrases like: Free, Instant, Double your money, Sex, XXX, Win, Cash, Bonus, Membership, Free Offer, Call Now, Rates, $$$’s, Success, etc.

 – Excessive use of CAPS LOCK can cause issues, as well.
 NO ONE LIKES TO BE YELLED AT!

 – Minimize your use of punctuation. !!!’s and ???’s can be troublesome.
 Keep your promotion conversational rather than hard-sell EXTRA!!!!
 BUY NOW!!! style.